 After receiving a bachelor’s degree in ecology and evolutionary biology from the University of Colorado, Boulder, I began teaching families and children about our global impacts on animals and ecosystems at the New England Aquarium.
 I also worked as a wildlife biologist in Peru and Costa Rica.
 But I always loved writing most.

 So in 2016, I left Boston and moved to a place akin to my childhood Northwest– the cool Central Coast of California.
 There, I completed UC Santa Cruz’s science communication Master’s program, writing stories and making videos for Science, Scientific American, Mongabay, and the San Jose Mercury News, among others.
-A current multimedia specialist for Northeastern University’s School of Journalism and freelance science writer, I hope to encourage environmental stewardship (and some nerdiness) with every story I create.
+A current audience engagement editor at PBS’ NOVA, I hope to encourage science literacy, environmental stewardship––and some nerdiness––with every headline, story, and video I create.